AtsukoCoffey/search4herbs/README.md

 Welcome to The Search For Herbs game.
 This is a text based adventure game that is inspired by the 80’s popular RPG game “Dragon Quest”.

-The hero of this game is going to collect medicinal herbs for their sick sister by running, fighting or dealing with outside of the village.
+The hero of this game is going to collect medicinal herbs for their sick sister by running, fighting or dealing with monsters outside of the village.

 ## Live site
 [Live site >> https://search-4-herbs-78b993bff664.herokuapp.com/](https://search-4-herbs-78b993bff664.herokuapp.com/)